Tushar-Naik/python-ranger/README.md

 for a service written in a langauge other than java, or you are unable to add the ranger dependency directly, in your java application.

-The intent of this daemon is to run along-side your application and publish updates, as long as your service is up and healthy.
+The intent of this daemon is to run along-side your software and publish updates, as long as your software is up and healthy.
 Currently, support has been added for a dockerized setup, as well as an import based custom setup.
 Currently, Support has been provided for the following: